Best Things To Do In Binibeca, Menorca

 Biniancolla Cove| ©Guzman

-It is easily accessible, to get there you can take public transportation if you do not go in a private vehicle.
-In case you want to accompany your stay in the place with some tapas or a drink, near the cove you can find a restaurant whose menu of snacks and dishes you will love.
+If you are looking for a good place to watch the sunset in Menorca, it is definitely ideal.
+It is an inspirational, magical and dreamy place.
+It is easily accessible and you can take public transport to get there.
+In case you want to have a snack, near the cove you can find a restaurant whose menu of snacks and dishes you will love.

 6. Enjoy the scenery in Binissafúller